Individuals and Families

 Each day, at least ten Pennsylvanians die of opioid or heroin overdose.
 In 2015, more than 3,500 Pennsylvanians died from drug overdoses.
 This epidemic is killing our loved ones at an alarming rate.
 The problem can largely be attributed to the rapid rise in the abuse of opioids, including both prescription pain relievers and heroin.

 The Wolf Administration has made naloxone, a medication that reverses opioid overdose, available for any Pennsylvanian.
-Individuals can go to a participating pharmacy and secure naloxone for themselves or a family member under Pennsylvania Acting Secretary of Health and Physician General Dr. Johnson's standing order prescription.
+Individuals can go to a participating pharmacy and secure naloxone for themselves or a family member under Pennsylvania Acting Secretary of Health and Physician General Dr. Denise Johnson's standing order prescription.

 Patient Non-Opioid Directive